molbrain/MORE-RNAseq/README.md

 ### Usage

-The typical uage for MORE-RNAseq for the bulk pair-end RNA-seq data.
+The typical usage for MORE-RNAseq for the bulk pair-end RNA-seq data.

-Please copy all scripts in the your same working directory as the below image.
+Please copy all scripts in the same working directory as the below image.
 ```
 **(Working directory)/ ─┬─ **Rawdata/ ───┬─ **Sample_001_R1.fastq.gz
                         │                ├─ **Sample_001_R2.fastq.gz